-Environment Kirklees works with local communities and residents, businesses, institutions like the university and employees to increase environmental awareness and through its projects to make our towns and villages a better place to live, work and study.
+EPIKS volunteers and partners work with local communities and residents, businesses, institutions like the university and employees to increase environmental awareness and through its projects to make our towns and villages a better place to live, work and study.
 EPIKS is the new name for Environment Kirklees Ltd - a not for profit company.

 Its Greenstreams Project has worked on improving access and biodiversity on the River Colne corridor as well as organising clean up activities.
 Over the years Greenstreams has created and improved over 6 kms of public access to the rivers and riverside green spaces around Huddersfield.

 Through its support for Green Drinks Huddersfield & the Valleys it has encouraged those working or interested in the environmental sector to participate in a monthly networking event.
 This was suspended in spring 2020.

 Environment Kirklees Ltd was established as a not for profit company in 2016.
 It was the product of a merger of an existing company, Environmental Alliance Ltd and an existing cross-sector forum, Kirklees Environment Partnership.